 N: I did, but we were already thinking of doing it with him.
 I'd had a few drinks and I said to him 'Ere, we've written a song for you', and then he mentioned it on his website, so we sort of had to do it by that point.
 But it was interesting working with him.
 He's a very good singer, you know.
 Pete Burns can make different kinds of records, he's got a very powerful voice.

 C: And a very strong personality.
 Cos we're very placid in the studio.
 Very calm.
 Amd Pete Burns comes in, and fills every corner of the studio with personality.
+As he did on Big Brother?

+N: Oh, that was riveting on Big Brother.
 Have you ever been asked to do a reality TV show?

 N: I've been asked to do Big Brother and I'm A Celebrity Get Me Outta Here.
+You turned them both down?

 N: I'd be hopeless.
 Secondly, I wouldn't wanna do it, and thirdly I think I'd get very claustrophobic.
 Especially in the Big Brother house.
 I'd go mental actually.
+You've worked with a huge number of people over the years - is there anyone you'd liked to have worked with who has turned down the offer?

 C: Well, we wanted to work with Nina Simone...